John Singleton, Pioneering Director Of 'Boyz N The Hood,' Dies At 51

 Singleton wasted little time leaving his mark on the film industry.
 At just 23 years old, fresh out of the University of Southern California's film school, the young filmmaker launched into the project that would become his signature achievement: Boyz n the Hood.

 The film was an ode to the neighborhood where he grew up, South Central LA, an area notorious for its pervasive poverty and gang violence.
-The film's stars grapple with that environment on screen, trying to make sense of the community tensions that helped catalyze the riots that erupted in LA the following year.
+The film's stars grapple with that environment onscreen, trying to make sense of the community tensions that helped catalyze the riots that erupted in LA the following year.

 Among those characters is Doughboy, played by rapper Ice Cube.
 Doughboy's half-brother is gunned down — a fate that Singleton himself feared while growing up, as he told NPR around the time the film was released.